sliscak/ideas/list.md

 The token classification network could be use to detect the environment(location) described in the sentence,story,text and show an image of the location on screen(like game screen), if the location/environment would not be avaiable in memory the system could use similarity search to search for a similar image or generate a new one with GAN or IGPT.
 Example:
-Input: "It is the year 1946 in Germany, the city is destroyed."
+Input: "It is the year 1946 in Germany, the city of ... is rebuild.
+Frank and Thomas are looking a new job."  the three dots could be any name of a city.
 Output(TAGS) could be: YEAR 1946, LOCATION: GERMANY, CITY  and the game would load a picture of a German city in the year 1946 on the game screen.